evanrosa/portfolio-v2/_posts/etl-pipeline-kafka-airflow-sqlmesh-bigquery-superset.md

 ## Kafka: Capturing Events in Real Time

-Kafka is a **distributed message broker**—a system that collects data and makes it available to other systems in a reliable way.
+Kafka is a **distributed message broker**, a system that collects data and makes it available to other systems in a reliable way.
 In this pipeline, Kafka simulates incoming events that would typically come from a website, mobile app, or service.

 ### Key Kafka Features Used: